 Citation with stable link: Philip A. Harland, 'Syrian perspectives: Lucian of Samosata on The Syrian Goddess in full (mid-second century CE),' Ethnic Relations and Migration in the Ancient World, last modified April 17, 2023, http://philipharland.com/Blog/?p=7012.

-Author: Lucian of Samosata, The Syrian Goddess, full work (link to Greek text; link to the original translation that was adapted here).
+Ancient author: Lucian of Samosata, The Syrian Goddess, full work (link; link to Greek).

 Comments: This detailed description of the customs associated with the temple of Atargatis and Hadad at Hierapolis in Syria (about 80 km northeast of Aleppo) is provided by an author (likely Lucian of Samosata himself) who claims to have participated in the rites and expressly identifies himself as “Assyrian” (often interchangeable with “Syrian” in this period).
 Lucian’s home town of Samosata (modern Samsat) was about 300 km away from Hierapolis, also known as Bambyke (modern Manbij).
 Lucian self-identifies as either Syrian or Assyrian in several spots in his writings, but he also self-identifies in a subversive way as a “barbarian” in some cases.
 He was heavily trained in Greek culture nonetheless.